pranman11/red-black-library/README.md

 To test this program you have to create a test file with the commands and pass the filename while running the program.
 You can find sample test and output files in the repository as well.

-- The code can be run with the command python gatorLibrary.py <file_name>
+- The code can be run with the command "python gatorLibrary.py <file_name>"
 - The output will be generated in the file <filename>_output_file.txt